hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/ivory/graber.rst

 * **Mock Data:** The example `test_id_product` needs mock data to be properly constructed (replace `"some data"`).
 The `graber` instance would need to actually populate `graber.fields` when the relevant methods are called.
 This test case *must* be adjusted to use proper mock data if the `id_product` function needs specific inputs to return specific outputs.
 * **Asynchronous Methods:** Because the `Graber` methods are asynchronous, you need to use `asyncio.run` to execute them in the test environment (as done in the example tests).
 * **Assertions:**  You must add precise assertions about the structure and value of `graber.fields`.
-The provided example only demonstrates a basic test; you need to modify this to check *specific* data retrieved from the mocked calls to functions like `id_product`.
+The provided example only demonStartes a basic test; you need to modify this to check *specific* data retrieved from the mocked calls to functions like `id_product`.
 * **Clear Assertions:** Your tests must assert specific expected outputs (not just that a function was called) to validate the code's correctness.

 Remember to replace the example tests with comprehensive tests for all the methods and scenarios relevant to the `Graber` class.
 Testing with invalid or unexpected input types, empty strings, and other potential failure conditions will make your test suite much more robust.